How To Block Countries In WordPress By IP Address

 Other Options For Handling A Country's Traffic

 If you don't want to completely block a country in WordPress, you also have some other options for how to handle the traffic from a certain country.
 One way is to show different content depending on where a user is from.
 And another way is to redirect users to a different page based on their country or location.
-For more information on all the plugins that Geotargeting WP offers, you can head to the homepage.
+For more information on all the addons and the possibilities that Geotargeting WP offers, you can head to the homepage.